Updated October 2018

 The bag can be opened fully by slipping off the pinch-bar slider® over the folded-over top, giving easy filling access and, as importantly, easy cleaning and quick drying too (Osprey use a similar system).
 If you’ve had something other than fresh spring water in your bladder you’ll want to be able to rinse and dry it easily to prevent algea.
 The body of the bag is marked with a scale showing imperial and metric volumes.

 More cleverness: the hose clips into the bag base with an o-ring clip lock that so far has been secure.
-That’s actually very handy when you want to refill the bag but leave the threaded-in hose in place.
+It gets a bit stiff but that’s actually very handy when you want to refill the bag but leave the threaded-in hose in place.
 And at the mouth end there’s a small twist lock on the bite valve, a ridge to help the teeth get a good bite on the valve, and also a cap to keep it clean.
 There’s more: they’ve thoughtfully covered the hose in neoprene, again to reduce temperature variations as well as sunlight setting off more mildew in the tube.
-Sunlight-generated algae is probably harmless, but something less benign might latch on to it and contaminate your water.
+Sunlight-generated algae is harmless, but something less benign might latch on to it and contaminate your water.
 With my Camel Bak I find cleaning the black residue from the clear hose is awkward (no doubt they sell a hose cleaning kit) until I bought a neoprene sleeve.

 When the original Camel Bak idea came along in the 80s it offered a great step forward in near-hands-free hydration when engaged in mobile activities, not least desert biking.
 As I’ve found, if it’s easy to drink on the move you’ll do so – if it means faffing about with a bottle, you may not and pay the price later.
 Add up all the features and the Kriega Hydrapak’s well worth the price alongside a comparable Camel Bak bladder and will of course work with any pack, Kriega or otherwise.